twoBirds/twobirds-core/README.md

 tb( ... ).first() // the previous tb instance in this.parent().children() tb( ... ).last() // the next tb instance in this.parent().children()

-...for a complete list see the API documentation
+...for a complete list see the API documentation contained in the package.

 // CHAINED SELECTOR RETURNS ARE ALWAYS UNIQUE!